Castletown, Dorset: Features

 A small beach is found in the village, close to the entrance of Portland Port.
 The area still features several hotels and pubs, largely established for the navy personnel that once came from the port.
 The Osprey Leisure Centre is located in Castletown, which was formerly known as the Boscawen Centre, and was opened to the public in May 2007.
 Originally it was a private Royal Navy facility during the 1980s.

 Castletown also holds the Portland Community Hospital.
 This was originally a Royal Naval Hospital which served Portland's naval base from the late 19th century until 1957, when the hospital was handed over to the NHS.
 Castletown's Stone Pier, where stone was once shipped, is now mainly used for boat maintenance.

 To the southern side of the main road of Castletown two large multi-story accommodation buildings sit set into the steeply rising hillside.
 These blocks were known as the "Hardy Complex" with their construction allegedly costing between £25-30 million and were built during the late 1980s and early 1990s as state-of-the-art accommodation for Royal Navy personnel, but were abandoned less than 15 years later when the Navy left the island.
 They were later sold by the MoD to a private developer/construction company, and then subsequently sold on again.
 Eventually they were acquired by development company Comer Homes, who secured planning consent to convert and refurbish the two buildings to provide a total of 554 1, 2, and 3 bedroom apartments and penthouses.
 During 2004-05 both blocks were stripped back to just their re-enforced concrete frames and left as empty shells.
 Re-construction work began on the right hand block, (subsequently named Ocean Views) in 2007 and the external works were largely completed by June 2008.
 Many of the completed apartments were rented as accommodation for visiting foreign sailing teams for their training, preparation and living quarters for the sailing events of the 2012 Olympics, which took place in Portland Harbour.
 Today the left block still remains derelict awaiting construction works to restart.

+Castletown D-Day Centre, situated in the old Admiralty Buildings on the dockside, explains the area's role as an embarkation point for the Normandy Lamdings through a collection of wartime artefacts.